AppSecure-nrw/security-belts/green/static-analysis-for-all-self-written-components.md

 # Static Analysis for All Self-Written Components

-Use static code analysis tools to find security vulnerabilities in all self-written components.
+Use static code analysis tools to find security vulnerabilities in all self-written source code.

 ## Benefits